Creative & Play Workshops 2025

 Exploring Clown

-Some gentle games to introduce clown state, taking participants through a range of different feelings and experiences, rooted in fun and laughter, with some light performance work.
+Participants will be taken through a range of different feelings and experiences, rooted in fun and laughter, while offering deep relfection.

 Singing In Nature